Hans Gerhard Creutzfeldt: Later life

 Creutzfeldt was 54 years old when the Second World War broke out.
-He was unmoved by the Nazi regime and was able to save some people from death in concentration camps and also managed to rescue almost all of his patients from being murdered under the Nazi Aktion T4 euthanasia program, an unusual event since most mental patients identified by T4 personnel were gassed or poisoned at separate euthanasia clinics such as Hadamar Euthanasia Centre.
+He was unmoved by the Nazi regime and was able to save some people from death in concentration camps and also managed to save almost all of his patients from being murdered under the Nazi Aktion T4 involuntary euthanasia program, while most mental patients identified by T4 personnel were gassed or poisoned at separate euthanasia clinics such as Hadamar Euthanasia Centre.
 During the war, bombing raids destroyed his home and clinic.

 After the war he was director of the University of Kiel for six months, before being dismissed by the British occupation forces.
 His efforts to rebuild the university caused a series of conflicts with the British because he wanted to allow more former army officers to study there.
 Creutzfeldt resigned from his work at Kiel in 1953 in order to pursue life as professor emeritus in Munich.

 Personal life

 He was married to Clara Sombart, a daughter of economist Werner Sombart.
-They had five children, among them neurologist Otto Detlev Creutzfeldt and Werner Creutzfeldt (1924–2006), a renowned German Internist.
+They had five children, among them neurologist Otto Detlev Creutzfeldt and Werner Creutzfeldt (1924–2006), a German internist.
 He died in December 1964 in Munich.